Taking over from a founder-CEO: Why it goes wrong and how to get it right

 When the grandmother retires, she knows she’s passing on to her granddaughter something more symbolic and important than simply some shares and a CEO job title.
 They naturally create some ceremony around the succession.
 Perhaps they take a walk together and sit on the same bench on a hill as grandmother did with her mother, the original founder, a generation ago.
 They talk lovingly about the creative initiative which is being passed on, and its timeless values.
 There’s a moment when they both feel like something energetically passes between them.
 The grandmother has let go.
 The new source is in.
 They are both changed by the experience.
 The company will enter a new phase, with a new vision, yet with the historical thread maintained.

 How companies can last for centuries

 Peter Koenig likes to tell a story about the oldest company in the world.
-It’s a firm of Japanese temple builders who have been around for 800 years.
+It’s a firm of Japanese temple builders who have been around for a staggering 800 years.
 When someone in the current generation was asked the secret of building a company which can last not just generations, but centuries, their answer was simple: